CUBRID/cubrid-manual/en/sql/schema/synonym_stmt.rst

 SYONYM NAME
 -----------

-Synonym names cannot be duplicated with table or view names.
 If a table or view already exists with the same name, a synonym cannot be created with that name.

 .. code-block:: sql